Our history

 First modular system.

-Electromechanical meter and register, highly simplified tariff structure, remote disconnection
+electronic household meter (eHZ), electronic measuring and counter, greatly simplified tariff structure, remote shutdown

 ZERA India - 2005